bmcveigh/bmcveigh.github.io/_posts/2019-11-25-getting-elements-using-css-selector.markdown

   - Tutorials
   - JavaScript
 ---
 Until recently, I discovered that you can retrieve HTML DOM elements using CSS selectors.
-This can be done by calling ‘document.querySelector(‘.your-class’)’ in your JS code.
+This can be done by calling `document.querySelector('.your-class')` in your JS code.
 Previously, I was using jQuery to do this.

 Here is an example:
 {% highlight javascript %}